ADGEfficiency/dsr-rl/PITCHME.md

 **Probability of one thing given another**

-probability of next state and reward for a given state & action
+probability of next state and reward given state & action

 $$ P(s'|s,a) $$